Addressing College 529 Plans in Divorce

 However, I suggest an alternate scenario should become commonplace, as it may achieve greater equity.
 529 plan assets should be distributed, generally 50/50, to the parents.
 Each parent would utilize their share of 529 plan assets as they deem appropriate, unless their agreement dictates certain restrictions.
 Without restriction, some parents may choose to completely liquidate the plan and realize losses.
 Perhaps some would change the beneficiary designation.

 Then, at the time the child enters college, each parent would contribute in accordance with whatever case law applies at that time.
-Note that Newburgh does not include a factor relating to college savings or other assets that may have been “set aside” by the parents.
-In fact, nowhere is there a statutory requirement indicating 529 plan assets should be exhausted first.
+To avoid a tax penalty, the funds can only be used for qualified expenses such as tuition, books, and room and board.
+But, nowhere is there a statutory requirement indicating 529 plan assets should be exhausted first before other college saving assets are used to fund a child's education.

 Let’s use an example: As a result of restrictions in their agreement, both parents kept their 529 plan assets untouched since their divorce and now have equal sums of $25,000.
 Dad’s income is $150,000 and he has $250,000 of other assets.
 Mom has $50,000 of income and $150,000 of other assets.